hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | code    | integer | Specific value indicating the category of the outcome of the request - see [HAPI Status Codes](#hapi-status-codes). |
 | message | string  | Human readable description of the status - must conceptually match the intent of the integer code.                  |

-HAPI servers must categorize the response status using at least the following three status codes: 1200 - OK, 1400 - Bad Request, and 1500 - Internal Server Error.
-These are intentionally analogous to the similar HTTP codes 200 - OK, 400 - Bad Request, and 500 - Internal Server Error.
+HAPI servers must categorize the response status using at least the following three status codes: `1200 - OK`, `1400 - Bad Request`, and `1500 - Internal Server Error`.
+These are intentionally analogous to the similar HTTP codes `200 - OK`, `400 - Bad Request`, and `500 - Internal Server Error`.
 Note that HAPI code numbers are 1000 higher than the HTTP codes to avoid collisions.
-For these three simple status categorizations, the HTTP code can be derived from the HAPI code by just subtracting 1000.
+For these three simple subtracting 1000.
 The following table summarizes the minimum required status response categories.

 | HTTP code | HAPI status `code` | HAPI status `message`          |
 |-----------|--------------------|--------------------------------|